FireEye shares jump after pipeline cyberattack

 “Their stock usually goes up with these kind of attacks.
 They’re the go-to guys,” said Catharine Trebnick, analyst at Colliers Securities, adding that “they usually have follow-on sales from these types of breaches.”

-The attack on Colonial Pipeline (COLPI.UL) is one of the most disruptive digital ransom schemes reported and the resulting shutdown has disrupted fuel supply across the eastern United States. read more
+The attack on Colonial Pipeline is one of the most disruptive digital ransom schemes reported and the resulting shutdown has disrupted fuel supply across the eastern United States.

-Rival cybersecurity companies were underperforming with CrowdStrike Holdings (CRWD.O) shares down 0.9% while Palo Alto Networks (PANW.N) shares were up 0.3% and Microsoft shares falling 0.7%.
+Rival cybersecurity companies were underperforming with CrowdStrike Holdings shares down 0.9% while Palo Alto Networks shares were up 0.3% and Microsoft shares falling 0.7%.

 Our Standards: The Thomson Reuters Trust Principles.